MSBAi Assessment Strategy

 | Peer review | 2-3 days after draft submission | Part of studio participation grade | Structured rubric (same dimensions as final rubric, simplified) |

-- 8-week courses: At least 1 project must include a peer-reviewed draft stage before final submission
+- 8-week courses: At least one project milestone should include peer review + feedback closure before final submission

-- 4-week courses: Draft checkpoints encouraged but not required (compressed timeline)
+- 4-week courses: Draft checkpoints encouraged but optional (compressed timeline)

-- Capstone: Part 1 (portfolio) uses Week 2 peer workshop; Part 2 (project) uses Week 7 dry run
+- Practicum: Part 1 (portfolio) uses Week 2 peer workshop; Part 2 (project) uses Week 7 dry run — both with feedback closure

-- Peer review training: First studio session of each course includes a 15-minute peer review calibration exercise (students review a sample artifact together, discuss scoring, align expectations)
+- Peer review training: First studio session of each course is recommended to include a 15-minute peer review calibration exercise (students review a sample artifact together, discuss scoring, align expectations)

-- Peer review rubric: Use a simplified version of the project’s final rubric (3 dimensions instead of 5, same language)
+- Peer review rubric: A simplified version of the project’s final rubric (3 dimensions instead of 5, same language) works well

 - Exposure to different approaches to the same problem